okunlolayk/okunlolayk/README.md

 - 👋 Hi, I’m @okunlolayk
-- 👀 I’m interested in Research Data Analyntics
+- 👀 I’m interested in Research Data Analytics
 - 🌱 I’m currently learning Python for Data Science
 - 💞️ I’m looking to collaborate on Data analytics and visualization
 - 📫 How to reach me okunlolayk@gmail.com